Is Toml Safe?

 When evaluating any Python package, watch for: dependency vulnerabilities, malicious uploads, maintenance status.

-Toml has a Nerq Trust Score of 72/100 (B) and meets Nerq trust threshold.
-This score is based on automated analysis of security, maintenance, community, and quality signals.
+Toml has a Nerq Trust Score of 72/100 (B).
+This score is a composite of automated measurements of security, maintenance, community, and quality signals.

 Key Takeaways